bluz71/vim-nightfly-colors/README.md

 Prerequisites
 -------------

-_nightfly_ is a GUI-only color scheme.
+_nightfly_ is a **GUI-only** Vim color scheme.

-A GUI client, such as gvim, **or** a current terminal version of Vim or Neovim, with `termguicolors` in a true-color terminal, will be required.
-Details about the later are listed below.
+A GUI client, such as gvim, **or** a modern terminal version of Vim/Neovim, with `termguicolors` enabled in a true-color terminal, will be required.
+Details about true-color terminals are listed below.

-Note, this theme does **not** support color terminal versions of Vim due to the number of custom colors required.
-Color terminals only only 16 custom colors.
+Note, this theme explicitly does **not** support color terminal versions of Vim due to the number of custom colors required.
+Color terminals only allow 16 custom colors.
 I encourage terminal users to use a true-color terminal, such as [iTerm2](https://iterm2.com) or [GNOME Terminal](https://wiki.gnome.org/Apps/Terminal), and enable the `termguicolors` option available in modern versions of Vim and Neovim.